tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 Of course, these dual roles are self-defined only.
 In the HR books, one is usually still classified as a "technical writer," but that's not how we promote ourselves.
 Just being a "technical writer" isn't nearly sexy enough to sell yourself in the technology marketplace.
 Technical writing has come to be viewed as wordsmithing only.

-In the question about whether to be a generalist or specialist, it seems the generalist position is much less valued in the workplace.
+In the question about whether to be a generalist or specialist, it seems the generalist position (as it concerns writing) is much less valued in the workplace.

 ## More complexity in technology is driving the valuation of technical knowledge

 What exactly is driving the emphasis on technical knowledge over writing skills?
 If you consider an analogy from economics, technical knowledge is becoming more prized because it is becoming a scarce commodity.
 And it is becoming a scarce commodity because technology is getting more complex and specialized.
 It is the law of supply and demand at work in the enterprise, applied to knowledge.
 When very few people have knowledge of X, your possession of X knowledge can make you highly valued (assuming people care about X).

 Because the technology landscape itself is becoming more complex and specialized, it is driving up the value of technical knowledge.
 How do we know if technology is getting more complex?
 In [Implications of Tech Stack Complexity for Executives](https://www.thoughtworks.com/insights/blog/implications-tech-stack-complexity-executives), the authors explain that one reason the technology landscape has shifted towards greater complexity is due to a transition away from single vendor systems.
 The authors explain:

 > Not too many years ago ... technology stacks (the different layers of technology required to implement an application) were simpler and often vendor-specific.
 A good example is the Microsoft stack: .NET languages for programming, IIS as a web and application server, and the SQL Server database.
 >